rtCamp/Frappe-Manager/docs/faq.md

 ## Troubleshooting

-### My site won't load at mybench.localhost — what should I check?
+### My site won't load at mybench.localhost: what should I check?

 Work through these in order: